taylornordike/taylornordike/_posts/2021-03-12-The-Photographic-Life-of-Harriet-Tubman.md

 **Conclusion**

 I found _The Photographic Life of Harriet Tubman_ to be a very insightful, informative, and an overall well-done project that did a good job of making history modern.
-This project made the life of a woman worth remembering a platform to continue impacting us all
+This project gave the life of a woman worth remembering a platform to continue impacting us all, no matter our background or prior knowledge of the situation.